 Typically, Cook County family law judges like to maintain consistency.
 So, if the child is doing relatively well in the current environment, it is usually a good idea not to change it, even if there are problems.
 There is an old saying that the devil you know is better than the devil you do not know.

 For this reason, the temporary hearing, which occurs a couple of weeks after the petitioner files for divorce, is very important.
 The temporary residential custodian often becomes the permanent residential custodian.

 Some adults have physical, mental, or other disabilities that interfere with parenting responsibilities.
 On a related note, some children have special needs that only one parent has the tools to address properly.

 Once again, this factor is often significant in modifications.
 Disabilities often come and go, especially if they are related to substance addiction.
 If one parent overcomes a disability or develops such a condition, the parenting time division may need to be amended.

 Reach Out to a Thorough Lawyer

 Child custody factors are important in both initial determinations and subsequent modifications.
-For a free consultation with an experienced family law attorney in Rolling Meadows, contact the Law Offices of Martin A. Delaney III, Ltd. Convenient payment plans are available.
+For a free consultation with an experienced family law attorney in Rolling Meadows, contact the Delaney Heckman Convenient payment plans are available.